silver-ag/origami-draw/README.md

 - Your colour choices are preserved when discarding a drawing.
 - To avoid drawing lines that are distinct but inseperable by eye, points cannot be arbitrarily close together.
 This is why the point drawing tool snaps onto the grid.
 - You can only load files previously created in OrigamiDraw (it'll accept any SVG but it probably won't actually work).
+- Text is attached to grid points, click one in the label tool to edit its associated text.
 - Line drawing occassionally misbehaves.
 Temporarily adding other colinear lines might help make it work if this happens.
 - Ensure that index.html and origamidraw.js are in the same folder.
 - Tested in firefox.